fbpx

 5 Photography Phone Tips

-Wouldn’t it be great to have a professional photographer follow you around to document your family’s big moments?
-Perhaps that’s your worst nightmare….(ha!)
+Wouldn’t having a professional photographer follow you around to document your family’s big moments would be great?
+Perhaps that’s your worst nightmare....(ha!)
 Either way, it’s not economical to hire your own paparazzi.
-Luckily, most of us carry around a pretty darn good camera in our pockets.
+Luckily, most of us carry a pretty darn good camera in our pockets.
 These five photography phone tips and some practice will have you documenting those everyday moments in no time!

 Here are my top 5 Tips & Tricks for Better, Brighter Phone Pictures of Your Children.
 Want more?
 Get a series of three PDFs, The Basics, Composition, and Editing Apps with extended tips, by subscribing to my email list.
 I promise not to spam you.
 You can unsubscribe anytime.